wmsalves/personal-blog/src/articles/frontend-debugging-101.md

 However, solving your own problems in software is the unlock for progress.
 The more you do it, the more errors you instantly recognize and the faster you will move.

 In my first programming job, I would often call colleagues in despair with errors in my code, only for them to solve it in seconds.
-Even though my questions weren't "dumb" _per se_, I felt silly since the solution was that simple.
+Even though my questions weren't "dumb" _per se_, the solution was often trivial.

 If you're a beginner, you will face these situations a lot.
 It is completely natural,  and more experienced people won't mind.
 As long as you learn from your mistakes and don't repeat them.